Are you OK with cookies?

 You can read more about what to expect during the pre-employment check stage of your application, plus some top tips, on the prison officer online application centre (opens in new tab).

 If you applied for a ‘Merit’ vacancy: you’ll be allocated to a vacancy in order of merit, based on the online assessment centre performance of all candidates.
-The prison will then make job offers to the people who performed best at the assessment centre as vacancies become available.
+The prison will then make job offers to the people who performed best at the online assessment centre as vacancies become available.
 Your pre-employment checks will begin once you’re allocated to an available position.
 You can stay on the merit list for 12 months.
 After this time, you’ll need to apply again.

 Medical and fitness tests